Estate Planning Lawyer Roseville, CA

 Also known as a living will, a healthcare directive is a document that specifies your preferences for medical treatment should you become unable to communicate these wishes yourself.
 This directive guides your loved ones and healthcare providers in making decisions aligned with your values and choices regarding life-sustaining treatments and end-of-life care.

-Guardianship Designations: Protecting Minor Children
+Guardianship Designations and Protecting Minor Children

 For parents with minor children, appointing a guardian is an indispensable part of estate planning.
 This designation outlines your preferred choice for their guardianship in the event of your absence.
 It ensures that your children will be cared for by individuals who align with your parenting philosophies and values.